nitaliano/react-mapbox-gl-js-example/README.md

 ### Develop

-While you have the example application open in chrome and if you wanted to make changes to the code you can run
+While you have the example application open in chrome and if you wanted to make changes to the code you can run in a different terminal tab

 ```
 npm run develop
 ```

-in a different terminal tab, the server needs to be running.
-This command will only
+the server needs to be running!
+This command will only watch client side files and recomplile them.